TechHireWorkshops/Data-Analysis-with-Python/README.md

 #### Prescriptive Analysis

-Presciptive analysis aims to describe what we should do to achieve a certain goal based on what we think is going to happen and how our actions will affect that.
+Prescriptive analysis aims to describe what we should do to achieve a certain goal based on what we think is going to happen and how our actions will affect that.
 This is an extension of predictive analysis, and involves complex mathematics and computer science.
 Prescriptive analysis is the goal of AI, and is highly sought after.

 ## Data Analysis with Pandas